Classical Physics: Spacetime and Fields: Spacetime

 \subsubsection{Affine geodesics and four-velocity}

-Consider a point in spacetime $P(x^k)$ and a vector $dx^k$ at this point.
-Construct a point $P'(x^k+dx^k)$ and find the vector $d'x^k$ which is the parallel-transported $dx^k$ from $P$ to $P'$.
-Then construct a point $P''(x^k+dx^k+d'x^k)$ and find the vector $d''x^k$ which is the parallel-transported $d'x^k$ from $P'$ to $P''$.
-The next point is $P'''(x^k+dx^k+d'x^k+d''x^k)$ etc. Repeating this step constructs a polygonal line which in the limit $dx^k\rightarrow 0$ becomes a curve such that the vector $\frac{dx^k}{d\lambda}$ (where $\lambda$ is a parameter along the curve) tangent to it at any point, when parallely translated to another point on this curve, coincides with the tangent vector there.
-Such curve is referred to as an autoparallel curve or {\em affine geodesic}.
+{\bf Autoparallel curve}.\\ Let us consider a point in spacetime $P(x^k)$ and a vector $dx^k$ at this point.
+We construct a point $P'(x^k+dx^k)$ and find the vector $d'x^k$ which is the parallel-transported $dx^k$ from $P$ to $P'$.
+Then we construct a point $P''(x^k+dx^k+d'x^k)$ and find the vector $d''x^k$ which is the parallel-transported $d'x^k$ from $P'$ to $P''$.
+The next point is $P'''(x^k+dx^k+d'x^k+d''x^k)$, and so on.
+Repeating this step constructs a polygonal line which in the limit $dx^k\rightarrow 0$ becomes a curve such that the vector $dx^k/d\lambda$ (where $\lambda$ is a parameter along the curve) tangent to it at any point, when parallely translated to another point on this curve, coincides with the tangent vector there.
+Such curve is referred to as an {\em autoparallel curve} or {\em affine geodesic}.
 Affine geodesics can be attributed with the concept of length, which, for the polygonal curve, is proportional to the number of parallel-transport steps described above.

 The condition that parallel transport of a tangent vector be a tangent vector is

 where the proportionality factor $M$ is some function of $\lambda$, or